Revelation Chapters 4, 5, and 6

 During the last days, many will be killed.
 We have already seen in Daniel that the king of “fierce of countenance . . . shall destroy the mighty and the holy people” (Daniel 8:23-24).

-Revelation 20:4 tells us, “I saw the souls of them that were beheaded for the witness of Jesus, and for the word of God, and which had not worshipped the beast, neither his image, neither had received his mark upon their foreheads, or in their hands” (emphasis added).
+Revelation 20:4 tells us, “I saw the souls of them that were beheaded for the witness of Yahushua, and for the word of Elohim, and which had not worshipped the beast, neither his image, neither had received his mark upon their foreheads, or in their hands” (emphasis added).

-The blood of those who have been "slain for the word of God, and the testimony which they held" will be avenged by God during the thirde plague pictured in Revelation 16:4-7.
+The blood of those who have been “slain for the word of Elohim, and the testimony which they held” will be avenged by Elohim during the third plague pictured in Revelation 16:4-7.

 THE SIXTH SEAL